3 Star Michelin Tour Guide

 Dango on Fire @ 300 Yen /USD 2.70

-Dango on stick are grilled over on small fire sold in the little souvenir shop in Ritsurin Garden.
+Dango on the stick is grilled over on small fire sold in the little souvenir shop in Ritsurin Garden.
 There are 3 flavors, the original is white color, pink is sakura flavor and the green is yomogi (mugwort) grass flavor.

-“Anko paste”/red bean paste are added on top before serve.
+“Anko paste”/red bean paste are added on top before serving.

 Entrance ticket :